Social Security Optimization

 When retirees act early, they often have far more control than they realize.
 When they wait, many of the options quietly disappear.

-This is why I encourage people to look at Social Security planning years before benefits begin — not months after.
+This is why Social Security planning belongs on the table years before benefits begin — not months after.
+The cheapest moves are the ones you make while the window is still open.